SØG

 If a student is expelled due to sickness against his/her will (and the sickness is documented), guidance on lodging an appeal must be given, including the opportunity to apply for the SU grant.

-On request, students can be fully or partially exempted from physical education due to sickness, injury or disability.
+On request, students can be fully or partially exempted from one or more subjects due to sickness, injury or disability.
 Exemption can be temporary or long-term and requires documentation in the form of a statement from a doctor or hospital, or a doctor’s certificate.
 The student pays for the doctor’s certificate.

-If a teacher ascertains cheating, the following will occur:
+If a teacher suspects or ascertains academic misconductcheating, the following will occur:

-• The student is summoned to a meeting with the head of programme to whom the student is assigned, with the purpose of giving the student a warning.
-The head of programme writes up a brief summary of the meeting in the student’s folder on Lectio.
+• The student is summoned to a meeting with the head of programme to whom the student is assigned, with the purpose to establish if there is a breach of the study rules and regulations.
+If so, a sanction such as an educational reprimand or a written warning will be given (see section 4 for details about these sanctions).
+The head of programme writes up a brief summary of the meeting in the student’s folder.

 • The teacher registers the assignment on Lectio as not delivered.

-If a student is repeatedly caught cheating, more extensive sanctions will be applied, such as temporary or permanent suspension from the school, cf. sanctions for violation of the school rules, section 5.4.
+If a student is repeatedly engaged in misconduct, more extensive sanctions will be applied, such as temporary or permanent suspension from the school, cf. sanctions for violation of the school rules of conduct.
+Based on an individual assessment, a temporary suspension may lead to a temporary suspension from the boarding school.

-If cheating is ascertained in connection with internally assessed assignments (the Danish and/or history assignment, the specialized programme assignment, synopsis assignments or end-of-year examinations, etc.), the assignment will be declared void.
-The head of school will determine whether the student should repeat the year in question, or whether the student will be given the opportunity to work on a new assignment.
+If misconduct is ascertained in connection with internally assessed assignments (the Danish and/or history assignment, the specialized programme assignment, synopsis assignments, end-of-year tests, mock exams etc.), the assignment will be declared void.
+The head of programme will determine whether the student will be given the opportunity to work on a new assignment.
+If misconduct is only found in part of the assignment, the teacher can assess the remaining parts and a grade can be rewarded.

 Continuous assessment